Inpatient Drug Rehab in Battle Creek, Michigan

 - Educate the patient’s family members on addiction

-Continued Treatment Options After Inpatient Rehab
+Continued Treatment Options After Residential Rehab

-No matter how long you remain in inpatient rehab, you may step-down into another level of treatment to support your recovery.
+No matter how long you remain at an inpatient facility, you may step-down into another level of treatment to support your recovery.
 Depending on what your needs are, you may enroll in an intensive outpatient program once you have completed inpatient rehab.
 Intensive outpatient treatment is a program where you can live at home but receive near-daily treatment at the facility.
 Outpatient treatment is very similar, however, you only attend treatment a few times per week.
 Both programs usually last 8-12 weeks but allow you the ability to enjoy your life outside of treatment, too.

 Get Professional Addiction Treatment Today